-Iceland is one of the most magical destinations in which to track down the lights, also known as the aurora borealis.
-Here, the official aurora-spotting season runs from October until March, but the aurora has been observed as early as August and as late as April.
+Iceland is one of the most magical destinations in which to see the lights, which are also known as the aurora borealis.
+Here, the official aurora-spotting season runs from October until March, but the lights have been observed as early as August and as late as April.

 Seeing the lights in action involves a good deal of luck: clear skies and geomagnetic activity need to work in your favor, and these can be hard to predict.
 To see the aurora forecast for the coming days, we recommend the website of Veðurstofa Íslands, the Icelandic Meteorological Office.

 We have lots of information on the lights: the what and where and how.
 If you want to investigate options for a package or tour, we can help!

 And because we love the lights as much as you do, we have all the information you need for packing, plus tips on how to capture the magic with your camera.